AltoTenor/Discord-bot_Python/README.md

 # Discord-Bot_Python
-ArryGs Bot is a python to make a multi-purpose discord bot as a test.
+ArryGs Bot is a python to make a multi-purpose discord bot for fun.

 The program is still being updated occasionally